brpo01/Project-Documentation/Project-14.md

   - Fill in the remote root directory as /home/ubuntu/jenkins
   - Set 'Host' value as the IP of the slave node
   - For Launch Method, select Launch Agents via SSH
-  - Add new Jenkins SSH with username and private key credentials with username as jenkins and private key as the private key you copied from the node
+  - Add SSH with username and private key credentials with username as ubuntu and private key as the private key you copied from the node
   - For Host Key Verification Strategy, select Manually trusted key validation strategy
   - Click Save